 Our Generous Sponsors

-The Child's Place for Children with Special Needs is partially funded by Coordinated Outreach Library Services aid from the New York State Education Department, administered by the State Library's Division of Library Development.
-Additional funding is provided by The Joseph LeRoy and Ann C. Warner Fund, Brooklyn Community Foundation, CVS Caremark Charitable Trust, the Elsam Fund, Colgate-Palmolive Company, Stop & Stor, the Rose M. Badgeley Residuary Charitable Trust, The Laura B. Vogler Foundation, Inc., as well as through endowment funds established by The Joseph LeRoy and Ann C. Warner Fund and the Ilma F. Kern Foundation.
+The Child’s Place for Children with Special Needs is partially funded by Coordinated Outreach Library Services aid from the New York State Education Department, administered by the State Library’s Division of Library Development.
+Additional funding is provided by The Joseph LeRoy and Ann C. Warner Fund, the ELSAM Fund, Stop & Stor Charitable Fund, Williams, Bridges Ride for Autism, Sagalyn Family Fund, the Brooklyn Eagles – a group of young and engaged supporters of Brooklyn Public Library, and through endowment funds established by The Joseph LeRoy and Ann C. Warner Fund and the Ilma F. Kern Foundation.